 Here’s the showstopper!

 Pay up and you can get up to 64 GB RAM inside this laptop.
 You read it right.

 The Apple MacBook Pro is expensive.
-That said, it’s not just one of the best laptops for stock trading, it is one of best laptops you can buy!
+That said, it’s not just one of the best laptops for day trading, it is the best premium laptop you can buy!